Universal Dilation of Linear It\^o SDEs: Quantum Trajectories and Lindblad Simulation of Second Moments: Introduction

 where $H(t)$ is Hermitian and $V_j(t)$ are coupling operators.
 The It\^o correction $-\tfrac12\sum_j V_j^\dagger V_j$ is not optional: it enforces the characteristic open-system structure, e.g.\ norm preservation in expectation for physical unravellings.

 Comparing \eqref{eq:SDE0} and \eqref{eq:SSE-standard} reveals the obstruction.
-In general, the drift $A(t)$ in a classical SDE cannot be decomposed into $-iH(t)-\tfrac12\sum_j V_j(t)^\dagger V_j(t)$.
+In general, the drift $A(t)$ in a classical SDE \eqref{eq:SDE0} cannot be decomposed into $-iH(t)-\tfrac12\sum_j V_j(t)^\dagger V_j(t)$.
 Equivalently, \cref{eq:SDE0} only has the same structure as \cref{eq:SSE-standard} if the Hermitian matrix

 is zero.
 Consequently this term quantifies the failure of \eqref{eq:SDE0} to be compatible with a standard SSE drift.
-In general it is neither generically small nor sign-definite, and therefore prevents a direct identification of general linear SDEs with physical open-quantum-system models.
+In general it is neither generically small nor sign-definite, and therefore prevents a direct identification of general linear SDEs with quantum stochastic models.